CXX-Qt - Safe interop between Rust and Qt

 A full example of implementing a custom struct with QVariant is shown in the qml_features types example.

-Also any custom types or alias in C++ should be registered with Qt using qRegisterMetaType<T>("TYPE") to ensure that they work with QML.
+Also, any custom types or alias in C++ should be registered with Qt using qRegisterMetaType<T>("TYPE") to ensure that they work with QML.

 Nested Objects